IBM/AutoMLPipeline.jl/README.md

 #### 11. Learners as Transformers
-It is also possible to use learners in the middle of expression to serve as filters and their outputs become input to the final learner as illustrated below.
+It is also possible to use learners in the middle of expression to serve as transformers and their outputs become inputs to the final learner as illustrated below.
 ```julia
 expr = @pipeline (